kharchenkolab/Baysor/README.md

 baysor run [ARGS] MOLECULES_CSV [PRIOR_SEGMENTATION]
 ```

 Here, `PRIOR_SEGMENTATION` can be a path to a binary image with segmentation mask, an image with integer cell segmentation labels or a column name in the `MOLECULES_CSV` with integer cell assignment per molecule.
-In the later case, column name must have `:` prefix, e.g. for column `cell` you must use `baysor run [ARGS] molecules.csv :cell`.
+In the later case, column name must have `:` prefix, e.g. for column `cell` you should use `baysor run [ARGS] molecules.csv :cell`.
 In case the image is too big to be stored in the tiff format, Baysor supports MATLAB '.mat' format: it should contain a single field with an integer matrix for either a binary mask or segmentation labels.
+When loading the segmentation, Baysor filters segments that have less than `min-molecules-per-segment` molecules.
+It can be set in the toml config, and the default value is `min-molecules-per-segment = min-molecules-per-cell / 4`.

 To specify expected quality of the prior segmentation you may use `prior-segmentation-confidence` parameter.
 The value `0.0` makes the algorithm ignore the prior, while the value `1.0` restricts the algorithm from contradicting the prior.
 Prior segmentation is mainly needed for the cases where gene expression signal is not enough, e.g. with very sparse protocols (such as ISS or DARTFISH).
 Another potential usecase is high-quality data with visible sub-cellular structure.
 In these situations, setting `prior-segmentation-confidence > 0.7` is recommended.
 Otherwise, the default value `0.2` should work well.

+##### Segmenting DAPI with ImageJ

 If you have a non-segmented DAPI image, the simplest way to segment it would go through the following steps [ImageJ](https://fiji.sc/):
 1. Open the image (File -> Open)